elliot-nelson/js13k-2019-letchworth-village/README.md

 additional data points - like anchor point, bounding box, and hit box of each sprite - to the individual frames.
 Ideally I could find a way to do both... something to explore for next year maybe!

+### Game mechanics

+This was by far the most fun of working on this game.
+I really wanted to treat this as a frame-by-frame game, like a Guilty Gear or Street Fighter, where it's not about velocity and acceleration, but about individual hit frames, invulnerability frames, etc.

+For the player, a lot of what I wanted did get into the game:

+- Attacks have built-in movement and stun/cooldown frames (missing stuff has consequences).
+- Player can buffer inputs while an animation is playing (dash > attack, counter > dash, etc).
+- Both player and enemies have their own "hit" frames, "stun" frames, etc.

+Unfortunately I couldn't tighten mechanics down as much as I would have liked -- because my collisions are so muddy and my AI is so unpredictable, it didn't feel good to play, so to compensate I gave Deflect/Counter a very generous 25 frames (Sekiro has a 30 frame non-spammed deflect, so how bad could it be?), and I ended up removing the cooldown from dash altogether, so dash is totally invuln spammable.

+(In a less rushed version of this game, where monster AI was more predictable and could be reacted to and collisions were more accurate, I would remove a lot of iframes and force you to time your dashes and counters better.
+Maybe next year!)

+I also would have liked a wider variety (and cooler looking) attacks, but it is 13k :).

+The combo system is a real dream of mine, I would have loved a Devil May Cry-style combo meter where pulling off strings of dashes, attacks, and counters would make it go up and getting hit would reset it.
+Again, the unpredictable monster AI gets in the way here, the only way to keep a combo is to play hit-and-run, which means there is no incentive to stay up close.
+For this reason I opted to modify the combo system a bit, it allows infinite time between attacks, but punishes you for "whiffing" attacks.
+It's not perfect but it seems like the right compromise.

 ## Conclusions

 Thanks for playing and for reading, and special thanks to Andrzej and the rest of the js13k team for setting all this up!